YousfiHamza/React-YH-Restaurant/README.md

 * You can add the designed meal to the cart directly or you can click it to check more details about it in the detail page.

-* if a meal was already added to the cart you can't add it ( it will be designed as "ALREADY IN CART").
+* if a meal was already added to the cart you can't add it again ( it will be designed as "ALREADY IN CART", and fron your cart you can decide the final quantity from that meal).

 * on the cart page you can adjust the quantities of each meal or you can take it away from you cart totally.